RetainlyInc/retainly-wp/README.md

 *	Easily customize colors, text, images, and more on every opt-in form.
 *	Insert custom CSS on any opt-in form.

-Retainly is a form of Rapidology by lead pages which used a fork of the Bloom Plugin by Elegant Themes released under GNU Public License version 2.0.
+Retainly is a fork of Rapidology by lead pages which used a fork of the Bloom Plugin by Elegant Themes released under GNU Public License version 2.0.

 ## Installation